Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 It would also limit states’ ability to levy taxes on health care providers.
 States use this revenue to boost provider rates and fund health-related initiatives, among other uses.
 All but one state levy at least one type of provider tax, which some Republicans claim is a scheme by states to get more federal matching funds.

+And the package would postpone implementation of a Biden administration rule aimed at streamlining Medicaid eligibility and enrollment until 2035.
+Such a delay would make it harder for people to enroll in the program and renew their coverage.

-However, the committee did not include several other controversial proposals that would have reduced the share of federal funds that states receive.
+However, the House did not include several other controversial proposals that would have reduced the share of federal funds that states receive.

+The bill also calls for codifying a Trump administration proposal that would make changes to the Affordable Care Act enrollment process, including shortening the open enrollment period and eliminating the ability of low-income Americans to sign up year-round.

+The Medicaid and Affordable Care Act provisions in the package could result in 8.6 million more people being uninsured in 2034, according to an early CBO estimate released by Democratic lawmakers.

 Larger child tax credit